Arshikhan3/Assignment-3.6/README.md

 # Assignment-3.6
-1) Can you overload a method with same return type.?
+1)Can you overload a method with same return type.?
 Explain your answer with proper logic.
 Ans:  Yes,we can overload a method with same return type.
 Here two methods with same name are created and return type of both is string we have succesfully overloaded the methods with same return type.